-Auditionees are asked to prepare 30 seconds to 1 minute of a memorized song (performed a capella - without music!).
-Songs may be from any genre of music including musical theatre.
+Auditionees are asked to prepare 30 seconds to 1 minute of a memorized musical theatre song (performed a capella - without music!).
+Songs similar to the Grease music from the 1950's also work!
 See below for tips for auditioning and picking a song!

-Show dates will be April 1, 2, 7 & 8, 2023 at Dover Sherborn's Mudge Auditorium with tech week Saturday, March 25th through Friday, March 31st.
-March 25 and March 26 will have afternoon rehearsals and evening rehearsals will be held every evening from March 27-31.
-Please ensure these dates and times are kept available!
+Show dates will be January 20, 21, 26, 27, 2024 at Dover Sherborn's Mudge Auditorium with tech week Saturday, January 13 through Friday, January 19.
+January 13, 14, and 15 (MLK Jr. Weekend) will have afternoon rehearsals while January 16-19 will be evening rehearsals.
+Please ensure these mandatory dates and times are kept available!

 Scroll down for a rehearsal calendar overview.
 Weekly emails will be sent with details about who is needed and when each week.
 We ask that you keep our rehearsal days/times available to avoid conflicts - use the free time for homework catch-up or a good night's sleep if you're not called that night!